FairozaAmira/deep-reinforcement-learning-projects/p2_continuous-control/README.md

 ### Getting Started

 1. Follow the Udacity Deep Reinforcement Learning Nanodegree dependencies as in [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).
-This project use [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md), [NumPy](http://www.numpy.org/) and [PyTorch](https://pytorch.org/).
+This project uses [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md), [NumPy](http://www.numpy.org/) and [PyTorch](https://pytorch.org/).

 2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: